MarioMasta64/EverythingPortable/README.md

 # this project is currently being revived

-**most things will work and i finally started working on the project again after many years**
+**i finally started working on the project again after many years and everything works again aside whats notes in the issues below**

 # also issues are to be reported here: